Abdominal pain is a common symptom, and although is not usually a cause for concern it can be a sign of a serious illness.

 - Are you currently taking any medications or herbal supplements?

 - Does any activity such as eating or lying on one side relieve the pain?

 Once an initial evaluation has been completed, your doctor may arrange some tests to help diagnose your pain.
 These may include blood, stool or urine tests, barium meals or enemas, an endoscopy, x-ray, ultrasound or a CT (or CAT) scan.

 How is abdominal pain treated?

 Treating abdominal pain depends on its cause.
-Medications may be given for problems such as inflammation, GORD or ulcers.
+Medications may be given for problems such as inflammation, indigestion or ulcers.
 Sometimes antibiotics are needed for infections.
 If your doctor thinks that your abdominal pain is caused by certain foods or beverages, you may be advised to avoid these for a time to see whether the pain improves.
 In some cases such as appendicitis and hernia, surgery is necessary.